tk-aria/gollvm/README.md

 %
 ```

 This will build the various tools and libraries needed for Gollvm.
+To select a specific C/C++ compiler for the build, you can use the "-DCMAKE_C_COMPILER" and "-DCMAKE_CXX_COMPILER" options to select your desired C/C++ compiler when invoking cmake (details [here](https://gitlab.kitware.com/cmake/community/wikis/FAQ#how-do-i-use-a-different-compiler).

 ## Installing gollvm <a name="installing"></a>